-3. 1 Identify areas of corporate support risk within the NRC, and conduct audits and/or investigations that lead to NRC program and operational improvements.

-3.2 Identify infrastructure risks (e.g., physical, personnel and cyber security), and conduct audits and/or investigations that lead to NRC program and operational improvements.
+- 3.1 Identify areas of corporate management risk within the NRC and conduct audits, evaluations, and/or investigations that lead to NRC program improvements. - 3.2 Identify infrastructure risks, such as physical, personnel, and cybersecurity risks, and conduct audits, evaluations, and/or investigations that lead to NRC program and operational improvements.